 They came close in 2014 but lost in extra-time to Germany.
 This time Messi has an even better cast around him, with Angel Di Maria, Lautaro Martinez, Rodrigo De Paul, and more.
 Lionel Scaloni’s men won the Copa America 2021, and are in Group C with Saudi Arabia, Mexico, and Poland.
 Argentina are the favourites to progress as group winners.

 Is it coming home?
-Well, it can or it may not.
+Well, it is looking less likely with each passing day.
 England have been teasing their fanbase for decades in the hopes of winning the World Cup.
 They came the closest four years ago but lost to Croatia in the semis.
 There have been some changes to the squad since then, but most of the stalwarts remain.

 Harry Kane is the ever-present focal point of attack, with the midfield duo of Declan Rice and Kalvin Phillips screening the backline.
 Gareth Southgate has an abundance of right-backs and attackers to choose from for Qatar 2022.